-The content creator will do keyword research, again both free and paid, to figure exactly what questions the customer is asking.
+The content creator will do keyword research, both free and paid, to figure out exactly what questions the customer is asking.
 Most often, keyword research is as easy as going to Google and typing in keywords and phrases.
 If you found this post via a search engine, then you know this works.

 My favorite way of doing keyword research is the alphabet soup method.
-The alphabet soup method is simply tying in a keyword, for example “best vacuum clear for” then hitting the spacebar and letting Google do the rest.
+The alphabet soup method is simply tying in a keyword, for example, “best vacuum clear for,” then hitting the spacebar and letting Google do the rest.

-Google is telling me exactly what customers are searching for, it makes my life easy.
+Google is telling me exactly what customers are searching for.
+It makes my life easy.